CommonAccord/Cmacc-Org/Doc/S/About/Conference/MIT-DigitalContracts_0.md

-Ti=Interoperable Contracts, Relationships, Governance and Services
+Ti=Digital Contracts, Security, Blockchain and Services

 Time=(Provisional) May 23-24